 What to do if the electric scooter keeps beeping after activation?

-activation Segway App
+Segway App activation

 Checking connections and handlebar locking

-Check the tightness and the condition of the battery
+Check the tightness and battery condition

 How to interpret the different beeps of a Segway electric scooter?